Anapanasati: Active breathing, passive breathing

 Pranayama, or Yogic breath control, is very popular in traditional and modern forms of Yoga.

 Scientifically demonstrated benefits

 The practice of focusing one's attention changes the brain in ways to improve that ability over time; the brain grows in response to meditation.
 Meditation can be thought of as mental training, similar to learning to ride a bike or play a piano.

-Meditators experienced in focused attention meditation (anapanasati is a type of focused attention meditation) showed a decrease in habitual responding a 20-minute Stroop test, which, as suggested by Richard Davidson and colleagues, may illustrate a lessening of emotionally reactive and automatic responding behavior.
+Meditators experienced in focused attention meditation (of which ānāpānasati is one type) showed a decrease in habitual responding in a 20-minute Stroop test, which, as suggested by Richard Davidson and colleagues, may illustrate a lessening of emotionally reactive and automatic responding behavior.
 It has been scientifically demonstrated that ānāpānasati enhances connectivity in the brain.